tcwcodes/coa-dev-challenges/backend/README.md

 # Backend Challenge

-Your task is to create an API that serves Austin transit data.
+Your task is to create an API using Python that serves Austin transit data.
 This is an open‐ended challenge, so feel free to show off your creativity.

 To complete this challenge you'll need to learn about [GTFS (General Transit Feed Specification)](https://developers.google.com/transit/gtfs/).
 A GTFS feed is a group of text files that contains infrequently changing transit data, like stops, routes, trips, and other schedule data.
 Transit agencies typically update their GTFS feed every few months.